Ryan Kaine is on the outside…

 Grit scratched her eyes and crunched when she ground her teeth.
 She tried to swallow, but a dry throat made it a near impossibility.

 All her own fault.
 Such an idiot.
-As grand-père Mo-Mo often said, one day, arrogance would be the end of her.
+As Grand-père Mo-Mo often said, one day, arrogance would be the end of her.

 But who?

-Sabrina sighed.
+Sabrina grunted.

 Identifying the individual responsible for the treachery would be a challenge for others.
 As a task, it fell outside her capabilities.
 At any moment, she expected a member of the Creed to drag her away to her death.
 Hopefully, it would be quick.
 Quicker than the slow death of dehydration or starvation.

 Why had it taken her so long to discover the cause of the missing inventory?
-The clues had been there from the very outset, but her covert investigation had been blocked at every turn.
+The clues had been there from the very outset, but her clandestine investigation had been blocked at every turn.
 Only by pure luck did she stumble upon the first crack in the fortress of silence.
 One fissure led to another, and eventually they coalesced into a canyon.
-Death and destruction became a trail leading to the colonel, the Doomsday Creed, and this very place.
+Death and destruction became a trail leading to the colonel, the Doomsday Creed, and this hideous place.
 She had only lacked the evidence to convince the authorities to move in and close down the band of home-grown terrorists.

 Merde à leurs cœurs noirs!
 Damn their black hearts!